1969 Indianapolis 500: Sunday May 25

 The field was filled to 33 cars with two cars bumped.
 For the first time in modern history, the field lined up coincidentally by speed from top-to-bottom.
+In the final hour, Jerry Grant blew his engine during his qualifying attempt.
+The track was oiled down badly, requiring a lengthy clean-up.
+After a delay of at least 24 minutes, qualifying resumed with several cars still in line, and time running out.

-On the second weekend of time trials, Jigger Sirois waved off his second attempt, and also waved off his third and final attempt when his speed was not fast enough.
-As it ended up, Sirois's first attempt on May 17 would have been fast enough to qualify for the race and possibly, depending on interpretation of the rules, win the pole position.
+Jigger Sirois had already waved off his second attempt, then dropped a valve on his third and final attempt.
+As it ended up, Sirois's first attempt on May 17 would have been fast enough to qualify for the race (ranked 31st) and possibly, depending on interpretation of the rules, win the pole position.
 Sirois never managed to qualify at Indy in subsequent years, and became a source of popular folklore.
 After rain affected Pole Day again in 1970, the rules were amended such that all cars would have at least one opportunity to make a qualifying attempt for the pole position, even if Pole Day were to be rained out, delayed or halted for rain, and/or stretched into a second (or third) day.

+Al Miller (156.440 mph) completed an attempt in a turbine machine, but was eventually bumped.
+He was poised to be the second alternate, but was disqualified due to an illegal air intake restrictor plate.
+At the 6 o'clock gun, Peter Revson bumped out Rick Muther, and the field was set.
+Bob Veith, who had brushed the wall on his previous qualifying attempt, was the first car left waiting in line.